stephenormandy/-stephenormandy.github.io/_posts/2020-06-01-REvil-Stack-Parameters.md

 ![Stack from call to decrypt_strings_wrapper ]({{ site.baseurl }}/images/call_decrypt_strings_wrapper_stack.png)

-Now we move into decrypt_strings_wrapper.
+Now, we move into decrypt_strings_wrapper.

 With our newfound knowledge of the stack, we can see that calling decrypt_strings_wrapper automatically pushes the return address onto the stack: